Some of us know very little about Artificial Intelligence, so we don’t know where AI is going. So let’s explore together.

 So what’s next?

-Although AI has evolved to imitate human intelligence and behavior, there are still major limitations for example AI programs having the ability to only execute one task at a time.
+Although AI has evolved to imitate human intelligence and behavior, there are still major limitations for example AI programs have the ability to only execute one task at a time.
 They struggle with dealing with changes or deal with tasks that are outside of their programming.
 Humans possess‘ Generalised Intelligence, a type of skill that AI does not.
 General Intelligence is the ability to have the knowledge to solve problems, multiple at a time.
 Human judgment will always be important and is required in the majority of jobs.

 A big factor to take into consideration is how AI is developed.
 It requires a lot of learning on a lot of data.
 This data needs to be available in order for any learning to happen.
 Data in itself can carry bias and have a reflection on social inequality.
 Another limitation is the computational power required in order to generate these AI models.
 It costs millions.